-- 1. Completely shut down, then press the power button to start the computer. - 2.
-Use Software Update in Mac OS X system preferences to verify that the latest software is installed. - 3.
-Use Apple System Profiler to verify that the computer is recognizing the bus. - 4.
+- 1. Completely shut down, then press the power button to start the computer. - Use Software Update in Mac OS X system preferences to verify that the latest software is installed. - Use Apple System Profiler to verify that the computer is recognizing the bus. - 4.
 For USB, test ports with an Apple keyboard or mouse. - 5.
-For FireWire, test by connecting another computer in FireWire Tare Target Disk Mode.
+For FireWire, test by connecting another computer in FireWire Target Disk Mode.
 Refer to article 58583: How to Use FireWire Target Disk Mode. - 6.
 Verify that drivers are installed properly for third party, if needed. - 7.
-Try other port if available, or try a different cable. - 8.
-If self powered make sure that the power supply is connected and device's LED indicates that it is getting power. - 9.
-Replace logic board.
+Try other port if available.

+- 8. Try a different cable.

+- 9. If self powered make sure that the power supply is connected and device's LED indicates that it is getting power.

+- 10. Replace logic board.